azagniotov/codahale-aggregated-metrics-cloudwatch-reporter/README.md

 This is a CloudWatch Reporter for the stable version of Dropwizard Metrics (formerly CodaHale & Yammer Metrics).
 The reporter is an implementation of [ScheduledReporter](http://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/ScheduledReporter.html) from Dropwizard Metrics v3.1.

 It reports the metric data to CloudWatch asynchronously using the [AmazonCloudWatchAsyncClient (AWS)](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/cloudwatch/AmazonCloudWatchAsyncClient.html) interface.
-Each aggregated value in a metric reported individually to CloudWatch.
+Each value in CodeHale [Metric](http://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/Metric.html) is reported as a separate [MetricDatum (AWS)](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/cloudwatch/model/MetricDatum.html)

 ## Table of Contents